 Gift of Griffin picks up right where Halls left off.
 Ker and her allies are hopeful that the damaged caused by the Halian mages can be further mitigated by Ker’s increasing abilities.

-Escalada centers her very reluctant heroine’s journey as less a coming-of-age story and more on the conflict and hard decisions that come part and parcel with trying to save her people (and their way of life) without rebuilding a world that subjects her soul-stealing limitations.
+Escalada centers her very reluctant heroine’s journey as less a coming-of-age story and more on the conflict and hard decisions that come as part-and-parcel with trying to save her people (and their way of life) without rebuilding a world that subjects her soul-stealing limitations.

 One great aspect of Escalada’s style is the use of propaganda and insidious rumor to challenge an entire societal structure.
 Each culture’s edited histories-about the source and nature of magic-make for entrenched animus between should-be-allies.
 So, Ker finds herself not only navigating the very misogynistic beliefs driving the invading mages but the intolerant and prejudices of other Talents and the outlawed magic users known as Feelers within her own nation.
 And the strife may just cost them a much-needed relationship.